Perceptual control theory: History

 Powers and other researchers in the field point to problems of purpose, causation, and teleology at the foundations of psychology which control theory resolves.
 From Aristotle through William James and John Dewey it has been recognized that behavior is purposeful and not merely reactive, but how to account for this has been problematic because the only evidence for intentions was subjective.
 As Powers pointed out, behaviorists following Wundt, Thorndike, Watson, and others rejected introspective reports as data for an objective science of psychology.
 Only observable behavior could be admitted as data.
-There follows from this stance the assumption that environmental events (stimuli) cause behavioral actions (responses).
-This assumption persists in cognitive psychology, which interposes cognitive maps and other postulated information processing between stimulus and response, but otherwise retains the assumption of linear causation from environment to behavior.
+Such behaviorists modeled environmental events (stimuli) as causing behavioral actions (responses).
+This causal assumption persists in some models in cognitive psychology that interpose cognitive maps and other postulated information processing between stimulus and response but otherwise retain the assumption of linear causation from environment to behavior, which Richard Marken called an "open-loop causal model of behavioral organization" in contrast to PCT's closed-loop model.

 Another, more specific reason that Powers observed for psychologists' rejecting notions of purpose or intention was that they could not see how a goal (a state that did not yet exist) could cause the behavior that led to it.
 PCT resolves these philosophical arguments about teleology because it provides a model of the functioning of organisms in which purpose has objective status without recourse to introspection, and in which causation is circular around feedback loops.